 If you want to create a biodiverse and sustainable garden, plant these native flowers for butterflies in Sacramento.
-While planting native plants is very important, honing down on plants that will attract these beautiful flying pollinators will help create a vibrancy of color around your home.
+When considering which native plants to plant in your yard, why not select for plants that will attract these beautiful fluttering pollinators and create a hub of native color around your home?

 Planting native plants in our yards is just one small thing we can do to maintain a healthy ecosystem and support our local pollinators.
 Butterflies in particular are attracted to both host plants and the more vibrant, nectar-rich plants.
 Native plants are more environmentally friendly and, in the case of monarchs and milkweed plants, are often vital to the lifecycle of the insect.
 Butterflies also prefer shelter from harsh winds, a freshwater source, and a wide-open sunny space.

 If you’re looking for some natural landscaping and gardening inspiration, visit the scene of a California Super Bloom in the spring and summer!
 For more ideas on plants that attract common butterflies as well as common butterfly host plants, check out Plants That Attract Butterflies!